memgraph/docs/mage/query-modules/cpp/nodes.md

 ### `relationship_types(nodes, types)`

 Returns a list of distinct relationship types of the given node(s) contained within the given list of types.
-If the list of types is empty returns all distinct relationship types.
+If the list of types is empty, the procedure returns all distinct relationship types.
 Relationship types can also be directed:
 - &lt;type - incoming relationship.
 - type> - outgoing relationship.
 - type - either way.